oneinfra/oneinfra/docs/joining-worker-nodes.md

 * During this time, `oneinfra` on the management cluster will perform the following actions:

-  * Discover the `NodeJoinRequest` resource in the target cluster.
+  * Discover the `NodeJoinRequest` resource in the managed cluster.

   * Decipher the symmetric key with the join private key, known to `oneinfra` in the management cluster.